gustavobio/tpl/README.md

 ## Data

 All data from The Plant List are included in [tpldata](http://github.com/gustavobio/tpldata).
 Please cite [The Plant List](http://www.theplantlist.org) accordingly.
 The data included in the package come from csv files they make available on their website.
+There are ~1.2 million entries in the dataset.

 ## Installation